 Crimp on a swivel in the end of the leader, and you've rigged your bait.

-Clearly, the rig must be properly made up, so here's some tips on using your kit for rigging squid like an expert bait rigger...
+Clearly, the rig must be properly made up, so here are some tips on using your bait rigging kit.